klane/databall/docs/_pages/data-exploration.md

     GROUP BY SEASON''', conn)
 ```

-The plot below shows home team win percentage across the league from 1990-2015.
+The plot below shows the win percentage for all home teams across the league from 1990-2015.
 The chart along with the annotation show that the home team wins about 60% of the time historically.
 That rate is also remarkably consistent.
 It has a standard deviation of less than 2% and has stayed within about $$\pm$$4% since the 1990-91 season.
 FiveThirtyEight [reported](https://fivethirtyeight.com/features/a-home-playoff-game-is-a-big-advantage-unless-you-play-hockey/) a similar percentage when analyzing home court/field/ice advantages of the four major American sports.
 They calculated that the home team in the NBA has won 59.9% of regular season games since the 2000 season.
 They also estimated that playing at home provides the biggest advantage in the NBA, where home teams win nearly 10% more games than expected had all games been played at neutral sites.
 Contrast that with MLB, where home teams win only 4% more games than expected.
 It is interesting to note that regardless of the sport, FiveThirtyEight's models expect the "home" team to win about 50% of the time on neutral sites, which makes sense when averaged across all teams and multiple seasons.

 ```python